 I believe that just about anyone will gain deeper understanding and new insights as they encounter the familiar words in this reader-friendly format.
 In addition, Brian Kershisnik’s marvelous woodcuts—specially commissioned for the Study Edition—will provide a new perspectives on beloved stories and figures that we have long imagined in terms set by Arnold Friberg long ago.

 Tell us more about the “study” part of the Study Edition.
-How many total references are there to the Printer’s and Original Manuscripts?
-What benefits does that provide readers using this edition?

 In the text of the Study Edition, I emphasized the original 1830 chapter breaks (which were part of the gold plates) and used boldface type to indicate places where Nephite writers used phrases from scripture they had just quoted, as well as places where the Book of Mormon versions of Isaiah and Matthew differ from the King James Bible (this is one of the ways the Book of Mormon functions as a sort of biblical commentary).